refola/flat-lang/README.md

 - `{curly brackets}` denote descriptions of what must be there
 - everything else in formal syntax denotes its literal self, particularly in examples
+- in keeping with the spirit of this intentionally being my worst programming language-building effort ever, i'm not even bothering to capitalize anything in natural language content

 ## flat syntax